Last Updated on 5 months by mallorcaunderthesun

 This is a fantastic time to experience the more traditional side of Mallorca, away from the mass tourism we see in the summer months.

-As the resorts lay empty and hotels and bars and restaurants start refurbishments for the season ahead, this is a great opportunity to get into Mallorca’s towns, cities and mountains before the heat of the summer descends.
+As the resorts lay empty and hotels, bars and restaurants start refurbishments for the season ahead, this is a great opportunity to get into Mallorca’s towns, cities and mountains before the heat of the summer descends.

 It’s a time when locals reclaim the island with a celebration of light and fire to brighten up dark winter nights.